 The Jerry J. Collier Scholarship provides support to an NC State alumnus(a) who participated in a varsity sport during his/her undergraduate tenure and who is entering a graduate program at NC State.
 The criteria for selection include academic credentials and statement of goals and objectives.
-The scholarship is currently \$5,925.
+The scholarship is currently \$5,400 for the academic year and is renewable.
+Information is available in the Graduate School.

-Diversity Graduate Assistance Grants are funded by the State of North Carolina for students who are accepted in Master's or Ph.D. programs at NC State.
+Diversity Graduate Assistance Grants are funded by the State of North Carolina for students who are accepted in Master's or Ph.D. programs at NC State and who are planning a career in higher education or research.
+The University recognizes that broadening the talent pool from which graduate students are recruited enriches the educational and scholarly activities of the entire graduate educational enterprise.
 Criteria for selection include: academic record, character, creativity, educational and economic background, race and ethnicity, gender, exceptional personal talents, unique work or service experience, and leadership potential.
-Applicants must add to the goal of increasing diversity in graduate education at North Carolina State University.
+Applicants must add to the goal of increasing diversity in graduate education at NC State.
 Recipients are awarded stipends based on financial need up to \$4,000 for the academic year, with an option of \$500 in additional support for study in the summer session.